Pashlikson/mantiplex/README.md

 ```
 2. you have to write down an username, email and password

-## Tasks, you must perform before 9-th may!!!
-1. Create a database in own device:\
-    1-st: install PostgreSQL\
-    2-nd: create a database named "mantiplex"\
-    3-rd: create a "users", "events" and "tasks" table\
-    4-th: create roles and interactions with tables in database.

-2. Change a main.html file to change a main page

-3. Read this article and remember codes, it's very important!!!

 ## GitHub instruction:
 You can go in this link to get an important git commands:\
 [An GitHub document guide](https://docs.google.com/document/d/1ePXHZpycQqG8ReS46S621vizd7IvUzW-YrazYbT1o9I/edit?tab=t.0#heading=h.tgnriy2ij3q);\